ryanleong/Tweet-Labeling-Analyzer/README.md

 	ImportFromAMT :		Imports result data from AMT results CSV into database.

 	Analyzer :			Calculates aggregate worker scores and does correlation analysis.

-	ExportForGraphs :	Exports data as a CSV file to be opened in Exel, to generate graph.
+Also exports data for graphs.

 	form.html :			Holds the form layout of the Amazon Mechanical Turk Survey used in the HITs.